Psychology 2080 - Abnormal Psychology » Fall 2021 » Quiz 5

 Dr. Nguyen looks for a biological cause of an erectile disorder.
 What type of problem would she MOST productively look for?

-A. a vascular problem
+a vascular problem

-B. a renal problem
+a reproductive problem

-C. a reproductive problem
+a renal problem

-D. a neurological problem
+a neurological problem

 Question #6